sharetribe/flex-docs/src/docs/introduction/getting-started-with-integration-api/index.md

 category: introduction-getting-started
 ingress:
-  This tutorial is the place to start your journey building custom integrations using the Flex Integration API.
+  This tutorial is the place to start your journey building custom integrations using the Sharetribe Integration API.

 published: true
 ---

-The Flex Integration API is an application programming interface that provides full access to the marketplace's data.
-It can be used to build applications that integrate different own or 3rd party systems with the Flex marketplace.
-For an overview of the different APIs that Flex provides, read
+The Sharetribe Integration API is an application programming interface that provides full access to the marketplace's data.
+It can be used to build applications that integrate different own or 3rd party systems with the Sharetribe marketplace.
+For an overview of the different APIs that Sharetribe provides, read
 [this article](/concepts/marketplace-api-integration-api/).

-In this tutorial, you will download, set up and run an [example Integration API command line script](https://github.com/sharetribe/flex-integration-api-examples) that will report some data about your Flex marketplace.
+In this tutorial, you will download, set up and run an [example Integration API command line script](https://github.com/sharetribe/flex-integration-api-examples) that will report some data about your Sharetribe marketplace.

 ## Install development tooling